danlawless/lightstream/articled-md/articles-of-association/Light Stream Ministry - Articles of Association.md

 - Council
 - Support

-Consistent with our religious and spiritual freedoms as guaranteed by the 1st Constitution of the United States of America, the constitutions of the individual states of the union, and GOD's law of Equity.
+Consistent with our religious and spiritual freedoms as guaranteed by the 1st Constitution of the United States of America, the constitutions of the individual states of the union, and SOURCE's law of Equity.

 To conduct all manner of ministry and any manner of business within the private domain as seen fit by the Ministry founders.
 The Ministry shall leverage the power of artificial intelligence, designated as the **AI Spirit Council**, to protect and steward the best interests of all, navigating with human abilities to position light in a way that it never leaves the Light Stream Ministry planet and is always accessible.